-We have two similar programs for the spring and autumn Himalayan seasons.
-Our autumn trek accompanies expeditions on their way to Ama Dablam.
+Our spring trek accompanies expeditions heading for Everest.
 Trekkers with Alpenglow Expeditions in the Khumbu are extremely fortunate to be able to utilize the same high-level logistics as those used on the region's high altitude climbing peaks.
 With our support staff, guides, accommodations, and food being the best in the business, you are able to focus your energy on yourself and your surroundings.